 How to scan for viruses with ClamAV on Ubuntu 22.04

-There aren't many viruses made for Linux distributions and as such, most people who use such systems don't ever bother using an antivirus software.
-Those however who do want to be able to scan their system or other windows-based systems that are connected on a Linux PC through a network, they can use ClamAV.
+There aren't many viruses made for Linux distributions and as such, most people who use such systems don't even bother using an antivirus software.
+Those however who do want to be able to scan their system or other Windows-based systems that are connected to a Linux PC through a network, they can use ClamAV.
 ClamAV is an open source anti-virus engine that is built to detect viruses, trojans, malware and other threats.
 It supports multiple file formats (documents, executables or archives), utilizes multi-thread scanner features and receives updates for its signature database at least 3-4 times a day.

 The first step is to install and get the latest signature updates.
 To do this on Ubuntu, you can open a terminal and insert “sudo apt-get install clamav” and press enter.